-Several variations to this design are possible.
+Several variations to this design are possible but less desirable from a routing perspective.
 Servers might have two NIC cards: one for the public-facing network and one for the web-to-application communication.
-In this case, the NIC might be placed on the same subnet on the outside VLAN of the firewall, or it can be better placed in its own subnet and routed only to the application tier subnet and not publicly accessible.
+In this case, the NIC might be placed on the same subnet on the outside VLAN of the application-tier firewall, or it can be better placed in its own subnet and routed only to the application tier subnet and not publicly accessible.